ItalyPaleAle/SMNormalize/README.md

 Normalize(str, options)
 ````

-The method accepts an input string `str` and normalizes it by removing all diacritics/accents, and ensuring that the resulting string is normalized in the NFC (canonical composition) form.
+The method accepts an input string `str` and normalizes it with three steps:

+1. Decomposing the Unicode string using the compatibility form (NFKD)
+2. Removing all diacritics/accents
+3. Re-composing the string in NFC (canonical composition) form

 In addition to that, you can perform other operations depending on the mode of operation.

 The `options` argument is an object with the following properties: